 This is how your stress is affecting the people around you, according to therapists

 Stress sucks.
-It’s an omnipresent feeling that can leave us famished, exhausted, and a ton of other incredibly unpleasant things.
+It’s an omnipresent feeling that can leave us tired, lonely, and generally unpleasant.
 What’s worse?
 It doesn’t just affect the stressed person, it can also have an impact on those around us.
 As much as we rely on our friends and family members to support us, as we support them, we don’t want our stress to negatively affect their lives.

 Makes sense, right?
 A stressful environment can affect you, even if you’re not directly experiencing the stress yourself.
 The same is true for anyone who’s around you when you’re stressed.
 If you want to avoid turning your home, office, or girls’ night out into a tension-fest, consider some of the ways you might be holding onto your stress — and how you can let go.

 You bring home your stress

 “There is no benefit to taking out one’s stresses on others,” he explains.
 “It’s damaging to relationships, and poisons the communication.”

 Here’s another way to think about it.
 The Stress Therapist, Cheri Augustine Flake, notes that people who are always complaining about being stressed come off as self-centered.

 “Thinking that things are worse for you than for others is going to alienate you in every relationship,” she says.

 Instead, Flake advises her clients to never talk about how busy they are.
 Since we are all busy, it can come off as very condescending.
 (And find us a relationship that succeeds when someone is being condescending!)